New Zealand one-dollar note: Design

 The note design of the third issue and consequently the one-dollar note was influenced and consistent with the themes, iconography and ideals that formed Series 1 and Series 2 notes.
 Earlier round issues sourced its iconography and designs from the public self-image that saw a growing independence and identity of New Zealand as a separate entity from its historical identity as a colony of Britain.
 The design and features on the first Series 3 bank notes, including the one-dollar note, was led by a six-person design committee appointed in 1964 which included members Alexander McLintock, Stewart Bell Maclennan and Professor John Simpson.
 This self-identity translated into the design of the one-dollar note which featured Queen Elizabeth II on the obverse and a New Zealand fantail and Clematis paniculata flowers on the reverse.
 This ‘dual concept’ of national identity was also featured on the rest of other series 3 notes which typically included Queen Elizabeth II on the obverse and flora and/or fauna on the reverse.
 The engraving of Queen Elizabeth II used in the one-dollar note and other Series 3 notes was based on a 1960 photograph taken by Anthony Buckley.

-The designs, icons and imagery was relatively consistent between Series 1 through to Series 4 which presented the 'dual concept' of national identity until Series 5 onwards which were to have a "a uniquely New Zealand quality to the notes".
+The designs, icons and imagery was relatively consistent between Series 1 through to Series 4 which presented the 'dual concept' of national identity until Series 5 onwards which were to have "a uniquely New Zealand quality to the notes".
 This change which was a result of extensive public consultations also included criteria such as "developing notes that were visually rich and appealing to a wide cross-section of the community", "developing notes that reinforced positive aspects of the national identity", "having a bi-cultural perspective on the notes" and notes that were politically neutral.
 This resulted in the Queen only being present on the $20 note of the Series 4 issue.